God and Human Suffering

 What of us?

-you have worked for, earned, all the good things
+You think you have worked for, earned, all the good things

-you enjoy, and reckon the day they will be taken from you, an injustice.
+you enjoy, and reckon the day that it will be taken from you, an injustice.

 never deserved them.
-What of all your hard work and sweat?
+What, then, of all your hard work and sweat?

 Have you worked harder, more diligently, more desperately, than the